biophotlumin/mint/docs/source/install.rst

 Ideally, the input folder should be specified in the config file (see the `user guide <user_guide.html>`_).

-If the config file does not contain an input path and ``--folder`` isn't specified, the script will default to the current workind directory.
+If the config file does not contain an input path and ``--folder`` isn't specified, the script will default to the current working directory.

 If only ``--folder`` is specified, the script will look for a config file in that folder.
 Otherwise, it will fall back to default parameters.